-When a special piece of glass or pottery breaks, it’s easy to give it new life as a tiled mosaic – on a frame, a tabletop, a serving tray, or just about anything.
-Our cup was just the right size to cover a 5×7 picture frame.
+When a special piece of glass or pottery breaks, it's easy to give it new life as a tiled mosaic - on a frame, a tabletop, a serving tray, or just about anything.
+Our cup was just the right size to cover a 5x7 mosaic picture frame.

-- Picture frame (I saved this one from the recycling bin.)
+- Old, wide-rimmed picture frame (It doesn't need to be fancy, or even in good shape: I saved this one from the recycling bin.)

 - Buttons, beads, or assorted do-das for embellishing (Totally optional.
 I used some extras from my beading supplies.)